Guidance on retaining wall responsibilities

 There may be rare occasions when conveyance or legal agreement specifies responsibility and this would over-rule the generalities outlined above.

-Section 167 Highways Act 1980 does not apply to retaining walls less than 4ft 6ins high and therefore if these collapsed they would be dealt with as ‘materials deposited on the highways’, ‘dangerous land adjoining Street’ or ‘danger to Highway users’ under the Highways Act.
+Section 167 of the Highways Act 1980 does not apply to retaining walls with a retained height of less than 4ft 6ins high and therefore if these collapsed they would be dealt with as ‘materials deposited on the highways’, ‘dangerous land adjoining Street’ or ‘danger to Highway users’ under the Highways Act.

 Summary